asqwerty666/wes/README.md

 ## Just go

-Once you have everything in place, you probably want to edit the data paths inside the _wes.py_ script.After everything is OK just do,
+Once you have everything in place, you probably want to edit the data paths inside the _preproc.py_ script.After everything is OK just do,

 ```
-bin/wes.py
+bin/preproc.py
 ```

 and you can go to surf a couple of days while the script send the jobs to the schedule manager, collects result and so on.
 Eventually you will get an email with some warning about tasks finishing.